michalis0/Cloud-and-Advanced-Analytics/assignment2/README.md

 # Cloud & Advanced Analytics 2025 - Assignment Part 2

-## Due Date: April 06

 ## Goal
-You will create a **movie recommendation application** that allows users to input their movie preferences and receive personalized recommendations.
+You will create a **movie recommendation application** that allows users to input their movie preferences and receive personalized recommendations, and you will adapt your autocomplete feature to use **Elasticsearch**.
 The application should be deployed on **Google Cloud**.

 ---

 ## Details
 In this assignment, you will:
 - Train a **recommendation system** on the provided dataset.
-- Implement a **web application** where users can select their preferred movies and receive recommendations.
+- Build a **web application** with:
-- Develop a **search bar with autocomplete** for movie titles.
+  - an autocomplete search bar for movie titles using Elasticsearch,
+  - an interface allowing users to select multiple preferred movies,
-- Display the **top-n recommended movie titles** along with their posters.
+  - a recommendation view displaying the top-N movies with posters.

 Users will select multiple preferred movies, and after submission, the system will recommend movies based on the preferences.
 The application will determine similar users in the dataset and generate recommendations accordingly.
+If no movie has been selected, display a global list of recommended movies based on your own defined criteria.
 ---

 ## Tasks

 1. **Data Upload to BigQuery**
-   - The datasets are from the **movielens-small dataset** (used in Week 5 recommender systems lab).
+   - The datasets are from the [**ml-small-movies dataset**](../labs/05-Recommendations/data/ml-small-movies.csv) (used in Week 5 recommender systems lab).
    - Retrieve datasets from the course's **GitHub repository**.
    - Upload **user ratings, links, and movies datasets** to BigQuery.